Love Is the Law (Toyah album)

-Love Is the Law is the fifth studio album by British new wave band Toyah, fronted by Toyah Willcox, released in 1983 by Safari Records.
-It reached number 28 in the UK Albums Chart and included the Top 40 hit single "Rebel Run".
+Love Is the Law is the fifth and final studio album by British new wave band Toyah, fronted by Toyah Willcox, released in 1983 by Safari Records.
+It reached number 28 in the UK Albums Chart and included the top-40 hit single "Rebel Run".
 It was the last album to be released by the band before singer Willcox embarked on a solo career and retained 'Toyah' as her stage name.

 Background

 Willcox said the making of the album was the happiest period of her life.
 She reflected that "in 1983 everything was going right.
 I was starring in a stage play called Trafford Tanzi, which won me especially huge critical acclaim, and I was about to star in a film, The Ebony Tower with Lord Laurence Olivier just as soon as the album was finished.
 Because my schedule was incredibly full, the band moved into my house in Finchley, London, where we transformed my gym into a makeshift recording studio to pre-write and programme all the material in the daytime.
 I'd then go to the theatre for five o'clock and meet the band at the Marquee Studios to do the main recording of the vocals after midnight.
 It was a killer timetable but I loved it with a passion. (...)
 Sometimes my head would be racing so much that the only way to get me to calm down was to give me a sleeping pill.
 This is not something I would readily admit, but it was the only way the producer could get me to sit long enough to finish a track and is the reason "Rebel of Love" and "Martian Cowboy" sound so relaxed for a Toyah song!"

 The phrase "love is the law" is from The Book of the Law, the central sacred text of Thelema, written (or received) by Aleister Crowley.
 "I was never a fan of what he represented, which was mainly dark, devious and debauched, but I thought the phrase 'Love Is the Law' was possibly one of the most beautiful to ever be uttered because it crosses every social and tribal divide", she said.
 The title track features guest vocals from Toyah fans camping outside the recording studio, who were spontaneously invited in to chant "love is the law" in the song's chorus.
+One of them inspired the ballad "Martian Cowboy".
 "I Explode" was inspired by the idea that Crowley was so powerful as a Satanic person that he managed to explode and disappear, and is "about intense emotions that destroy the essence of who you are".
 Cover photography was taken by John Swannell.